PhiLhoSoft/PlainMark/Utilities/src/org/philhosoft/formattedtext/SimpleMark - Simple Humane Markup.md

 Unordered lists are made with at least two consecutive lines starting with a dash `-` or a plus `+` or a star `*`, followed by a space.
 Ordered lists  are made with at least two consecutive lines starting with a number (sequence of digits) followed by a dot and a space.
 The numbers are actually ignored, numbering is done automatically from 1.
 No nesting is handled.
-A list stops with an empty line, so we can have two distinct consecutive lists.
+A list stops with an empty line, so there can be two distinct consecutive lists.

 ~* Item
 ~* Other item